sts10/sts10.github.io/_posts/2020-09-08-exploring-age-and-rage.markdown

 ## Should I use age or rage?

-There's a port of age written in Rust called [rage](https://github.com/str4d/rage), which is inter-operable with age (the original golang version).
+There's a implementation of age written in Rust called [rage](https://github.com/str4d/rage), which is inter-operable with age (the original golang version).
 Since I write some Rust, I chose to learn using rage, so all the commands below use `rage`.
 But given how rage and age are inter-operable, and I think the commands are the same, you could install age and still follow this post -- just be sure to use `age` wherever you see `rage`.

 Note that, as of this writing, [age encrypts large files about twice as fast as rage](https://github.com/str4d/rage/issues/57).